 I began to research and wonder how difficult is ‘difficult’, given his hardcore background.
 So when he posted an invitation about his final attempt to summit Baloy-daku, I sent a private message indicating my interest.
 Later did I found out that I was not the only curious being from Cebu who wanted to hike the notorious mountain.

 Fellow hikers, Chabs and Tuts, came into the picture, validating my theory that Mt.
 Baloy-daku would be a terrible conquest.
 Hence, a die-hike every Sunday was initiated by Chabs following the Spartan-Manggapares-Napo-Babag-Bocaue-Pamutan-Banawa route.
 But no amount of practice spared us from the wrath of Mt.
 Baloy.
 More than the trail difficulty, our patience and endurance were tested.

 I loved the first day of our Mt.
 Baloy Daku hike.
-We were blessed with a fine weather, contrary to PAGASA’s “heavy thunderstorm” forecast.
-It consisted of several rivercrossing from Barangay Agustin till the river campsite.
-But what I was not prepared for was the direct ascent to the ridge!
-We had to deal with talahib, loose soil, and an almost 90 degrees uphill climb.
-I wanted to retract the first sentence of this paragraph, but the view while ascending was very beautiful – almost resembling to Alicia’s panoramic hills, but this time, with the fog and sunset in the background.
-After reaching the ridge, the group resumed with the hike going to the first campsite of Mt.
-Baloy Daku.
+We were blessed with fine weather, contrary to PAGASA’s “heavy thunderstorm” forecast.
+It consisted of several river crossing from Barangay Agustin to the river campsite.
+But what I was not prepared for was the steep ascent to the ridge.
+To get to the top, we had to deal with the talahib, loose soil, and an almost 90 degrees uphill climb.
+I wanted to retract the first sentence of this paragraph, but the view while ascending was too much to complain for – almost resembling to Alicia’s panoramic hills, but this time, with the fog and sunset in the background.

 REALIZATION: Tuts found out that it would be easier to remove the sucking parasite if you spray it with alcohol.
 Moreover, applying petroleum jelly can be of great help too!